From Medical Records to Diagnostic Dialogues: A Clinical-Grounded Approach and Dataset for Psychiatric Comorbidity: Ethics Statement

 \section{Ethics Statement}

 The authors have read and adhere to the ICLR Code of Ethics.
 This work does not involve human subjects, identifiable private data, or harmful applications.
+No real patient data are used; the only human involvement is expert evaluation by five licensed psychiatrists, who provided informed consent and were compensated according to responsible-research guidelines.
 No external sponsorship or conflict of interest influenced the design or conclusions of this work.

 \textbf{Data provenance and privacy.} The raw posts that seed \textbf{PsyCoProfile} are drawn from the publicly available PsySym corpus, whose collection was approved by an institutional review board (IRB I2022158P) and complies with the Personal Information Protection Law of the People’s Republic of China.
 All posts are anonymous, stripped of usernames, time stamps and locations, and stored under random identifiers.
 Our pipeline rewrites each post into a synthetic electronic medical record; no verbatim text that could re-identify an author is retained.
 The fictitious personal histories and life events are generated entirely by large language models.
 Five licensed psychiatrists reviewed random samples and confirmed that no record contains protected health information or disallowed content.
 The final dialogues in \textbf{PsyCoTalk} are synthetic and will be released only under a data-usage agreement that forbids attempts at re-identification or clinical deployment.